RM-Liu/MFD_TCS/README.md

 * **Upadated on 4th Jan, 2021**: Useless parts are removed to speed up the computation; more detailed comments are added

 # Questions
-For any questions or issues with the code, please contact liure at dtu dot dk.
+For any questions or issues with the code, please contact rmingliu at outlook dot com.